praabindhp/Compound_Interest/README.md

 # Compound_Interest

-Python Program To Find Compound Interest
+This Is A Python Program To Find The Compound Interest From Recieving The Input From The Users

+Datas:
+Principle As P
+Time Duration As T
+Rate Of Interet As R